sebastianj1w/WordLadder-RESTful/README.md

 ## Phase I

-Now Phase I is under implementing, which is now store in branch `convert`.
+~~Now Phase I is under implementing, which is now store in branch `convert`.~~ Now the Phase I has been merged to master.

 To run it, do as follows:
 First, clone or download this repo: